Angola Food Academy: Angola’s youth drive food security and sovereignty

-Centred around a food academy and an international network, the AFM equips young Angolan talents to lead Angola’s push towards food security and sovereignty.
+Centred around an international network, the AFA equips young Angolan talents to lead Angola’s push towards food security and sovereignty.
 Training a cohort of 20-25 multidisciplinary young leaders annually, the academy equips Angola’s young leaders with the tools, knowledge and network to innovate in areas such as agriculture, sustainability, product development and gastronomy.
 By celebrating Angola’s indigenous ingredients and culinary traditions while integrating modern practices, participants act as catalysts for change, fostering a resilient and self-sustaining food system.

 Innovation through collaboration: the Dutch touch